Coral Ridge Avenue Improvements

 - "Coral Ridge Avenue Update: Week of April 2"

 - "Coral Ridge Avenue Update: Week of March 26"

 - "Coral Ridge Avenue Road Reconstruction: The Basics" (March 20, 2018)

 Current & Upcoming Work*

-- Set concrete forms for the northeast and northwest corner landings at Coral Ridge Avenue & Oakdale Boulevard.
+- Complete final grading for the southwest corner landing area at Coral Ridge Avenue & Forevergreen Road.

 - Coral Ridge Ave traffic detours through the project corridor using Oakdale Boulevard, Crosspark Road, and Wheaton Road.

 - The Coral Ridge Avenue/Oakdale Boulevard intersection is a temporary T-intersection.